vlang/v/doc/docs.md

 i = 1 (int)
 ```

-The `i` variable is automatically printed, because it is in the watch list.
+`i` and it's value is automatically printed, because it is in the watch list.

 To continue repeat the last command issued, in this case the `c` command,
 just hit the *enter* key.